CSALabsAutomation/azure-synapse-pipelines-dataflows-labs/steps/01_data-ingestion-and-transformation-using-synapse-pipelines-and-dataflows/documentation.md

       ii.
 Name as **``folderPath``** with default value **``@dataset().folderPath``**

     ![createParameter](./assets/07-adwork-create-parameters.jpg "create parameter")

+    Note : folderpath and filepath default value will be replaced with actual FolderName and FileNames where csv files are stored in later steps through Pipeline         variables.
+Actual folderpath being 'raw/SynapseRetailFiles' and filepath being 'item().name' which refers FileName inside foreach loop.

 1. Under connections set folder path with  parameter value **``@dataset().folderPath``** set filename as **``@dataset().fileName``** and set first row as Header as **``True``**